On Air Now

 In April 2018, reports surfaced that RiRi is currently working on not just one album, but two - one full of "chart-friendly songs", and another comprised of "moody and experimental tracks" - and may release them as a double-disc album.

 On 15th June 2018, during an interview on The Graham Norton Show with her Ocean's 8 castmates, Rihanna revealed that she is currently working on new music.
 "I am actually in the studio at the moment,” she said.
 When Norton asked her if the album was coming in time for Christmas, she replied "You’ll just have to wait and see."

 On 24th August, Rihanna teased fans with some snapshots of herself appearing to be recording something.
 At the time the photos were taken, Ri was rumoured to be in the Caribbean following a string personal and work commitments.

 Could this be the beginnings of #R9?
 And is it going to have a reggae vibe?

 No tracklist has been confirmed yet.

 In her June 2018 cover interview for Vogue magazine, Rihanna confirmed that her ninth album will be a reggae album.
+She confirmed this once again during her interview with T magazine.
 The record may be influenced by Jamaican-born producer Supa Dups who has worked with the likes of Beenie Man, Sean Paul, and Elephant Man.